WallarooLabs/wally/book/what-is-wallaroo.md

 For the proof of concept, our client was looking to handle hundreds of thousands of messages a second with median latencies measured in microseconds.
 Further, they needed flat, predictable tail latencies that were measured in single-digit milliseconds.
 While the proof of concept was only run on a single machine, the goal was to have an application that would be able to respond to ever-increasing rates of data and seamlessly scale to run on multiple machines while handling millions of messages a second.

 Distributed data processing applications are hard.
-We know; over the course of our careers, we’ve been involved in building a lot of them.
+We know.
+Over the course of our careers, we’ve been involved in building a lot of them.
 Here’s a quick checklist of things we’d need to worry about for an application like Market Spread if we were to start from scratch:

 - Creating a robust communication layer between communicating processes
 - Ensuring message replay occurs when a message fails to process.